Community hosts forum to bring unity between law enforcement, residents - KVIA

 Click here for updates on this story

-BRIDGEPORT, MI (WNEM ) — The Bridgeport community is coming together for a forum on policing procedures.
+Saginaw, MI (WNEM) — The Bridgeport community is coming together for a forum on policing procedures.

 “We’re going to communicate.
 We’re going to get an understanding.
 We’re going to make sure both sides have a chance to talk,” said Darrin Nichols, pastor at Christ Deliverance Center Ministries in Bridgeport.